-The Lake Washington Institute of Technology (LWTech) Auto Body Technician program is one of the premier auto body repair programs in Seattle and the Pacific Northwest.
-Auto Body Technician students work on customer vehicles every quarter.
-Emphasis is placed on building the skills necessary to do auto body repair, with lots of opportunity to practice the skills.
-Students can start any quarter of the year and obtain either a Certificate of Completion (two quarters) by completing their transportation core and any one of the following 4 blocks:
+The Lake Washington Institute of Technology (LWTech) Auto Body Technician program is one of the premier auto body repair programs in the Seattle area and King County.
+Auto Body Technician students work on vehicles every quarter.
+Emphasis is placed on building the skills necessary to do auto body repair, with a lot of opportunity to practice the skills.
+Students can start any quarter of the year and obtain either a Certificate of Completion (one quarter) by completing any one of the following four blocks:

-Or, students can receive an Associate in Applied Science (AAS) degree.
-The Auto Body Technician AAS degree at LWTech prepares students with skills to compete in the auto body repair industry
+LWTech Auto Body students can also receive Auto Body Technician AAS degree.
+The AAS degree prepares students with skills to compete in the auto body repair

 Classes for this program are typically held in the mornings from 7 a.m. to 11:50 a.m., Monday through Friday.

-From the first day of auto body class, you will see that your instructor has a genuine interest in your success.
+From the first day of class, you will see that your instructor has a genuine interest in your success.
 Classes provide you the chance to combine technical theory with skill mastery.
-You will also work with representatives from numerous auto body shops in western Washington that volunteer their time to demonstrate skills.
-You will receive hands on mentoring from the best in the business.
-Start networking with technicians and shop owners from across the auto body industry.
+You will also work with experts from within the industry, that volunteer their time to demonstrate skills and start networking with technicians and shop owners from across the industry.

-Graduates of the Auto Body Technician program have the opportunity to build a career in the lucrative collision repair & restoration industries.
+Graduates of the program have the opportunity to build a career in the lucrative collision repair & restoration industries.

 Auto Body facilities are in need of trained individuals to fill positions such as: